LauraBrogan/pands-project-2019/README.md

 For each of my Python Scripts to you you must:
 1. Make sure you have python installed.
 2. From the comand line interface open the folder pands-project-2019
-3. To run enter each of the python files you must enter A. python iris.py B. python plot.py in the command line.
+3. To run enter each of the python files you must enter A. python iris.py B. python plot.py C. isissum.py D. boxpl.py in the command line.
 4. It the command displays a diagram you must close this first before you can run the next script.

 ## What Each File Contains: